Tencent/HunyuanDiT/README.md

    ```

 ### Full-parameter Training

+  **Requirement:** Two GPUs (each with >27GB GPU memory) are required for full-parameter training.
+(Single GPU with 80GB
+  GPU memory should be also OK.)
+  **Notice:** We are working on supporting full-parameter training with a single GPU with <=16GB GPU memory.

   To leverage DeepSpeed in training, you have the flexibility to control **single-node** / **multi-node** training by adjusting parameters such as `--hostfile` and `--master_addr`.
 For more details, see [link](https://www.deepspeed.ai/getting-started/#resource-configuration-multi-node).

   ```shell